CLIPTokenizer classkeras_hub.tokenizers.CLIPTokenizer(

 This constructor can be called in one of two ways.
 Either from the base

-class like keras_hub.models.Tokenizer.from_preset()
+class like keras_hub.models.Tokenizer.from_preset(), or from

-a model class like keras_hub.models.GemmaTokenizer.from_preset()
+a model class like keras_hub.models.GemmaTokenizer.from_preset().

 If calling from the base class, the subclass of the returning object